gellernastya/diversity-sourcing/female-name-search-by-country-list.md

 You can use it while performing a diversity search on specific platforms.

-Just click on the "Copy" button on the right of the window with the query.
+Just click on the "Copy" button on the right of the window with the query..

 ### **How to use it**